hackorama/django-cache/README.md

 # Django QuerySet Caching with uWSGI

 > Work in progress with a very basic version ...
+>
-> Works with LocMemCache and not yet with UWSGIC !
+> Works with LocMemCache and not yet with uWSGI

 ## Quick Start